 Q: How do report users know which stations have chosen Total Line Reporting?

 A: That information appears on the “Station Information” and “Special Notices” pages of the Radio Market Report/Arbitron eBook and on the secure client website, my.arbitron.com.

 Q: What if a combo doesn’t want its estimates combined?

 A: Total Line Reporting is completely voluntary.
-If the combo wants individual station estimates reported, it should not request Total Line Reporting.
+If the combo wants individual station estimates reported in Arbitron's syndicated reporting services, it should not request Total Line Reporting.

 Q: Are there any potential disadvantages to Total Line Reporting for a combo that wants its estimates combined?

 A: For a combo’s first report period with Total Line Reporting, prior trends will be those of the primary station only.

 For example: If WAAA and WBBB begin Total Line Reporting for Summer 2012—and WAAA is chosen as the primary station—estimates for Summer 2012 will reflect combined listening to WAAA and WBBB, but prior trends will reflect listening only to WAAA.
 A four-book average would average four surveys of listening to WAAA and one survey (Summer 2012) of listening to WBBB.
 The combo will begin building combined trends, however, so by Spring 2013, the four-book average would reflect the average of four surveys of WAAA listening and four surveys of WBBB listening.